 If you are trying to decide what the best volunteering role might be for you, it’s a good idea to think about what interests and excites you most.
 It could be something you’ve enjoyed doing before or something completely new which you’ve always wanted to try.

-When thinking about volunteer work, you should also consider what time and skills you would be willing and able to offer in a volunteering role.
+You should also consider what time and skills you would be willing and able to offer in a volunteering role.

 Finding Volunteering Opportunities